See the section below for answers to frequently asked questions regarding:

 Yes, you should follow all placement test procedures for incoming students.
 For example, you are required to take the Math Placement Test.
 Following that, Math has their own advanced placement procedures, which will help ensure that you start in a course that is right for you.

 You should request that your final transcript be sent directly to College Admissions.
 Our office is unable to receive final transcripts.
-If you have any questions about this process, or if you are unable to meet the June 12 deadline for transcript submission, please email collegeadmissions@uchicago.edu.
+If you have any questions about this process, or if you are unable to meet their deadline for transcript submission, please email collegeadmissions@uchicago.edu.

 Initially, all syllabi should be submitted to College Admissions.
-After June 5, you will be assigned a staff member in the Office of the Dean of Students in the College who will be overseeing the evaluation of your transfer credit.
+Toward the beginning of June, you will be assigned a staff member in the Office of the Dean of Students in the College who will be overseeing the evaluation of your transfer credit.
 You may submit any remaining syllabi to them.

-If you do not have a syllabus for a course, you can send any other documentation that you might have (e.g., reading lists, exams, etc.).
+If you do not have a syllabus for a course, you can send any other documentation that you might have (e.g., reading lists, exams).
 Please keep in mind, however, that the potential for credit may be affected.

 The staff member overseeing the evaluation of your transfer credit will look over your transcript and each syllabus to confirm that our standards for transfer credit are met.
 Syllabi will also often be shared with the appropriate academic departments for further evaluation, such as for core or major credit.
 All evaluations will be collected and organized, so that you know how much credit you are receiving, what type of credit (e.g., Core, major, general elective), and what remaining requirements you have to complete.